cits3007/cits3007.github.io/assets/labs/lab04.md

 vulnerability, the user might be able to get a root shell.
 Note that the program gets its input from a file called `badfile`, which is under users' control.
-Now, our objective is to create the contents for badfile, such that when the vulnerable program copies the contents into its buffer, a root shell can be spawned.
+Now, our objective is to create the contents for `badfile`, such that when the vulnerable program copies the contents into its buffer, a root shell can be spawned.

 ### 3.1.
 Compilation